 Getting your resume shortlisted is 30% of the resume game.
 If you’re shortlisted, it means you’ve passed 30% of the journey already.
 So, what if we give the correct direction that will help you get your resume shortlisted for sure.

 Here are 25 tips that you’ll get your resume shortlisted in no time:

 If you have completed your education from a reputed college or you have worked for a reputed company then it will help you a lot otherwise you can boost your resume with some projects and participation in hackathons.

-1. You can build some mobile apps, and web apps, or you can also include your ML project.
+1. You can build some mobile apps and web apps, or you can also include your ML project.
 Honestly, it doesn’t matter that much what you’re building as long as you’re building something.
-You should have good command with at least one programming language such as Java, Python, Ruby on Rails, C++, etc.
+You should have a good command of at least one programming language such as Java, Python, Ruby on Rails, C++, etc.

-2. Instead of building 5-6 tiny projects (you can build initially but that won’t showcase enough experience) be to build some big projects which you are most proud of especially when you have no programming background.
+2. Instead of building 5-6 tiny projects (you can build initially but that won’t showcase enough experience), build some big projects which you are most proud of especially when you have no programming background.
 Doing a project is important to get enough experience and to showcase that you have built something.

 3. Participate in hackathons or open-source projects.
 If you are a college student participate in ACM-ICPC or Google Summer of Code.
 Participating in these competitions helps a lot in applying for dream companies.